 beautiful village in France" label; but they are beautiful traditional

 villages, with plenty of character.
 Maybe they can't afford the

 official label; maybe they just don't get enough tourists to make it

 Compared to the tourist hotspots of the

-most popular "plus beaux villages de France", these villages are
+most popular "plus beaux villages de France", these villages are relatively

-village, and a few tourists looking - like you
+deserted.
+Just the village, and a few tourists looking - like you

 perhaps - for authentic French villages off the tourist trail.

 How big is a village?

-There is no formal definition of what constitutes a village.
+There is no formal definition of what constitutes

-small towns.
+English as small towns.
 For slightly larger places, with more

 amenities, see Best small towns